 Free Loose Hairs with an Undercoat Rake

 Finally, you must stop raking if you encounter a snag or a mat.
 Use the slicker brush to gently brush these areas out.
 If they are matted too tightly to be brushed, you’ll have to trim them off.
-Use the undercoat rake and slicker brush interchangeably to properly brush your Aussie.
+Use the undercoat rake and slicker brush interchangeably to gently brush your Aussie.

-Trim Their Feet, Legs, and Trousers
+Trim Feet, Legs, and Trousers

 Aussies usually don’t require much trimming.
 Still, if you notice that the fur around their feet, legs, and trouser area is getting long, it’s time to trim them.